 18) AI Arms Race: An arms race in lethal autonomous weapons should be avoided.

 The Future of Life group has a website page for Discussion About the Asilomar AI Principles.
+We recommend that you check that out.

 2. Institute of Electrical and Electronics Engineers